zergos/pantra/README.md

 # Why another framework?

 I need flexible, simple and rich tool to perform modern dynamic Web application.
-  - I want power of NodeJS, but prefer Python and I am Zen-follower
+  - I want power of NodeJS, but based on Python language.
-  - I want to change the HTTP mass query conception to Web Socket's constant connection
+  - I want to change the HTTP mass query conception to Web Socket's constant connection.
-  - I want to manipulate solid chunks of business logic as components (MVC joined in one file)
+  - I want to manipulate solid chunks of business logic as components (MVC joined in one file).
-  - I want to deal with data most natural way, without SQL usage
+  - I want to deal with data most natural way, without SQL usage.
-  - I want advantages of asynchronous programming, but get away coloring with `async`
+  - I want advantages of asynchronous programming, but get away coloring with `async`.
   - I want it made simple.
 Enough to teach newbies within shortest learning curve.
-  - I want ability to make it scalable and globally infinitely.
+  - I want ability to make it scalable and globally usable.
+  - I need a perfect tool to build startups as fast as possible.

 # Installation